 - Powering up or down the radio

 - Automatic response to Polling

-- Response to Evacuation commands
+- · Response to Evacuation commands

 - Pressing the PTT button to make voice transmission

 - Sending an Emergency Alarm and Call

+- Entering or Exiting a Trunking Talkgroup

-Entering Fireground Zone Channel
+Entering Fireground Zone Channel (Conventional)

-- 1 Upon powering up, perform one of the following actions: - If the Fireground Zone Channel is set as default, you hear gurgle tone and the home screen.
-You are in Fireground zone channel. - · Get a qualified technician for assistance. - If your home channel is not Fireground Zone Channel, toggle or change the radio zone channel to Fireground Zone Channel.
+- 1 Upon powering up, one of the following scenarios occurs: - If the Fireground Zone Channel is set as default, you hear the gurgle tone and the radio displays the home screen.
+You are in Fireground zone channel. - Get a qualified technician for assistance. - If your home channel is not Fireground Zone Channel, toggle or change the radio zone channel to Fireground Zone Channel.